otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receiver instance tag (INT)
   The instance tag of the intended recipient.

+Participant Identity (DATA)
+  The identity of the participant this contains the Prekey Ensembles for.
+In the case of XMPP, for example, this is the bare jid.

 L (INT)
   The number of Prekey Ensembles.
 It must be greater than 0.